Graduate Diploma in Forestry

 Find out more about how to apply for graduate and postgraduate qualifications.

-The GradDipFor normally consists of courses (a minimum of 120 points) selected from the schedule of the Bachelor of Forestry Science degree.
+The GradDipFor normally consists of courses (a minimum of 120 points) selected from Forestry courses.
 Of these courses, at least 90 points will be at 300 and 400-level.

 The Diploma can be studied within 1 year full-time or up to 2 years part-time.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement, and evidence of high academic attainment/self-discipline.